Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you know your guinea pig has a soft spot for carrots, you might be wondering how many carrots you can safely feed your pig?

-Carrots can be fed once a week as part of a larger ration of fresh fruits and vegetables.
+Carrots can be fed once a week as part of a larger ratio of fresh fruits and vegetables.
 They should be considered a supplementary item rather than a staple that you feed every day.

 Most guinea pigs love the green tops of carrots, so you can include these as well.
 Just make sure these aren’t fed more than any other part of the carrot plant.